Enjoy spectacular scenery in one of Australia’s premier wine growing districts

 What to Expect

-On our journey to the Hunter Valley we may stop in picturesque Brooklyn for morning tea.
-The village is squeezed between Ku-ring-gai Chase National Parkmand the lower, estuarine reaches of the Hawkesbury River.
+On our Hunter Valley Private Tour we may stop in picturesque Brooklyn for morning tea.
+The village is squeezed between Ku-ring-gai Chase National Park and the lower, estuarine reaches of the Hawkesbury River.

 Alternatively, we can take the scenic route winding north through national parks and towns and villages – most notably, the charming heritage village of Wollombi.